KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 SN06 addresses the other half of the arc: **recovery**.
 How does a depleted cognitive architecture replenish its coherence budget?
 How is the Tether restored after severance?
 How are looping time artifacts broken?
 How do membranes that tightened under conservation pressure reopen to lawful function?

 The foundational claim of this document is that recovery is **reconnection, not reconstruction**.
 The essential orientation (\( \chi \)) of a centropically oriented being is not altered by functional coherence (\( I_c \)) depletion.
-The architecture remains; the instruments remain; the structural identity persists.
+The architecture remains; the instruments endure even where access fails; the structural identity persists.
 What depletes is the operative capacity to *express* that architecture through the embodied layers.
 Recovery consists of clearing the functional obstructions so that essential orientation can express again through the architecture that never stopped belonging to it.

 ---